bewt85/AwsCertificateManagerDemo/README.md

                 - cd /etc/ && gunicorn hello:app -b 127.0.0.1:8080 -k gevent
 ```

 The biggest changes are in the launch configuration which is used to setup the backend instances.
 Here I have used the launch configuration to put a self signed SSL certificate and it's private key onto the server and setup stunnel4 to terminate SSL.
-It goes without saying that **THIS IS REALLY BAD PRACTICE**, sensitive key data like this should not be committed to Git (especially but not exclusively into a private repo).
+It goes without saying that **THIS IS REALLY BAD PRACTICE**.
+Sensitive key data like this should not be committed to Git (especially but not exclusively into a private repo).
 You might also think that it is OK to generate the keys locally and insert it into the template just before using it to deploy the stack in CloudFormation.
 That's marginally better but the private key will still be human readable to anyone with access to CloudFormation (via the Template tab).

 It is possible to argue that this is a low risk because: only trusted admins will be able to access the CloudFormation console; the developer who produced the data probably used sensible settings and cleared up their local copy sensibly; and the certificate is self signed and therefore not useful for anything except this app.
 That said, I've seen plenty of examples where we make these sort of compromisses now based on assumptions about how we're using things which then prove to be false in the future.
 I'd therefore be keen to pick a solution which better fits with other developers (and my) future assumption that things like private keys have been kept secret.